Modeling Dynamic Neural Activity by combining Naturalistic Video Stimuli and Stimulus-independent Latent Factors: Related work

-While these models reproduce biological phenomena and achieve state-of-the-art performance, they all train point-estimators, i.e. deterministic networks that predict a single value for each trial.
-The lack of a proper probabilistic model prevents them from computing log-likelihoods and limits their ability to model the stochastic distribution of neuronal activity. \citet{wu2024probabilistic} proposes a variational model for the network weights to model neurons distribution but this model only takes visual stimuli as input and does not model the latent state.
+While these models reproduce biological phenomena and achieve state-of-the-art performance, they all train point estimators, i.e., deterministic networks that predict a single value for each trial.
+The lack of a proper probabilistic model prevents them from computing log-likelihoods and limits their ability to model the stochastic distribution of neuronal activity. \citet{wu2024probabilistic} proposes a variational model for the network weights to model neurons' distributions, but this model only takes visual stimuli as input and does not model an independent latent state.

-\textbf{Probabilistic models focused on a latent state.} Previous work has made significant progress in reducing high-dimensional neuronal recordings to smooth low-dimensional manifolds, often interpreted as latent states.
-However, these models ignore animal sensory experience, limiting their ability to capture contextual influences. \citet{yu2008gaussian} introduced Gaussian Process Factor Analysis to map neural activity over time into a low-dimensional space, assuming a Gaussian distribution for neural activity given the latent variable at each time point. \citet{GPFA} scaled it up with a variation inference approach and \citet{Gokcen2022-wo} extended further by incorporating time delays to model interactions between neural populations, revealing distinct latent dimensions for shared and region-specific neural dynamics.
-Building on this, \citet{gokcen_2023} introduced a shared latent space across sessions.
+\circled{2}~\textbf{Probabilistic models focused on a latent state} \quad Previous work has made significant progress in reducing high-dimensional neuronal recordings to smooth low-dimensional manifolds, often interpreted as latent states.
+However, these models do take the animal's sensory input into account, which is one strong driving force of neuronal activity, in particular in sensory areas. \citet{yu2008gaussian} introduced Gaussian Process Factor Analysis to map neural activity over time into a low-dimensional space, assuming a Gaussian distribution for neural activity given the latent variable at each time point. \citet{GPFA} scaled this approach using variational inference. \citet{Gokcen2022-wo} extended further by incorporating time delays to model interactions between neural populations, revealing distinct latent dimensions for shared and region-specific neural dynamics.
+Building on this, \citet{gokcen_2023} also introduced a shared latent space across sessions.
 However, these models assume a simple linear-Gaussian relationship between latent variables and neural activity.